mosparo/js-api-client/README.md

 ## Description

-With this JavaScript library you can connect to a mosparo installation and verify the submitted data.
+With this JavaScript/TypeScript library you can connect to a mosparo installation and verify the submitted data.

 ## Installation